 - Has passed the public access test.

 Examples of assistance animals that may be funded by the NDIS include:

 - Dog guides (also known as guide dogs or seeing eye dogs)

 - Hearing assistance animals

-The NDIS does not provide any detail about the types of animals it may fund but dogs are the most commonly used assistance animals.
+The NDIS does not provide any detail about the types of animals it may fund.
+Dog guides (sometimes referred to as therapy dogs) are the most common animals used for disability support.

 Supports the NDIS may fund.

 The NDIS may fund “reasonable and necessary” supports related to assistance animals including:

 - Costs associated with maintenance of the animal during its working life.